Optical fiber: Sensors

 Fibers have many uses in remote sensing.
 In some applications, the fiber itself is the sensor (the fibers channel optical light to a processing device that analyzes changes in the light's characteristics).
 In other cases, fiber is used to connect a sensor to a measurement system.
 Optical fibers can be used as sensors to measure strain, temperature, pressure, and other quantities by modifying a fiber so that the property being measured modulates the intensity, phase, polarization, wavelength, or transit time of light in the fiber.
 Sensors that vary the intensity of light are the simplest since only a simple source and detector are required.
 A particularly useful feature of such fiber optic sensors is that they can, if required, provide distributed sensing over distances of up to one meter.
 Distributed acoustic sensing is one example of this.
+Optical fiber can also be used in structural health monitoring.
+This type of sensor can detect stresses that may have a lasting impact on structures.
+It is based on the principle of measuring analog attenuation.

 In contrast, highly localized measurements can be provided by integrating miniaturized sensing elements with the tip of the fiber.
 These can be implemented by various micro- and nanofabrication technologies, such that they do not exceed the microscopic boundary of the fiber tip, allowing for such applications as insertion into blood vessels via hypodermic needle.

 Extrinsic fiber optic sensors use an optical fiber cable, normally a multi-mode one, to transmit modulated light from either a non-fiber optical sensor—or an electronic sensor connected to an optical transmitter.
 A major benefit of extrinsic sensors is their ability to reach otherwise inaccessible places.
 An example is the measurement of temperature inside jet engines by using a fiber to transmit radiation into a pyrometer outside the engine.
 Extrinsic sensors can be used in the same way to measure the internal temperature of electrical transformers, where the extreme electromagnetic fields present make other measurement techniques impossible.
 Extrinsic sensors measure vibration, rotation, displacement, velocity, acceleration, torque, and torsion.
 A solid-state version of the gyroscope, using the interference of light, has been developed.
 The fiber optic gyroscope (FOG) has no moving parts and exploits the Sagnac effect to detect mechanical rotation.

 Common uses for fiber optic sensors include advanced intrusion detection security systems.
 The light is transmitted along a fiber optic sensor cable placed on a fence, pipeline, or communication cabling, and the returned signal is monitored and analyzed for disturbances.
 This return signal is digitally processed to detect disturbances and trip an alarm if an intrusion has occurred.
 Optical fibers are widely used as components of optical chemical sensors and optical biosensors.